Hegseth Makes the Military Great Again! 2025-10-03 18:05

 You have to kind of stop wasting your time in some instances.

-And uh, this is by design.
+And this is by design.

 This is by design.

-Do you think it's an accident that those on the left said Donald Trump uh said very fine people referring to white supremacists?
+Do you think it's an accident that those on the left said Donald Trump said very fine people referring to white supremacists?

-He said the opposite of that?
+He said the opposite of that.

 You think that's an accident?

-You think no one saw 30 seconds before that?
+You think no one at CNN, ABC, NBC, CBS, MSNBC, CNB, you think no one saw 30 seconds before that?

-Donald Trump say, hey, peacefully and patriotically, make your voices heard.
+You think no one saw on January 6th Donald Trump say, hey, peacefully and patriotically make your voices heard?

-So the QAnon shaman is weird as he is saying we have to be peaceful.
+You think no one saw the QAnon shaman as weird as he is saying, we have to be peaceful?

 You think no one saw it?